Paying for college is expensive, especially when tuition rates rise year after year.

-To receive credit, community service and/or civic engagement must involve activities that directly promote the common good, welfare, and/or safety of the local, national, and/or global community.
-Students can use community service experiences from their junior year of high school and beyond.
-The time for service must be within five years prior to attending Park University.
+To receive credit, community service, civic engagement must involve activities that directly promote the common good, welfare, and/or safety of the local, national, and/or global community.
+Students can only use community service experiences from their junior year of high school and beyond, but those experiences must be within five years prior to attending Park University.

-As an added benefit, students with real-life service experience, earning a minor in the program is fast-tracked.
-All you need are two core classes, and three to nine credit hours of electives (depending on credit hours earned for community service), and you will earn aminor in Citizenship and Service from Park University in just 18 credit hours.
+As an added benefit to prospective students with real-life service experience, earning a minor in the program is fast-tracked.
+All you need are two core classes, and three to nine credit hours of electives (depending on credit hours earned for community service), and you will earn a minor in citizenship and service from Park University in just 18 credit hours.

 Upon completion of the program, students will be able to relate the practical experience to interdisciplinary and integrative thinking, demonstrate the value of service in a global society and provide documentation illustrating the ability to facilitate service in a wide variety of contexts, including communication, teamwork, and leadership.

 This plan for offering college credit for real-life experiences—such as missionary work—aligns perfectly with Park University’s values of promoting global citizenship.
 Through a connected learning and working environment, liberal arts education, and community stewardship, being a good global citizen is a celebrated ideal at Park University—and the inclusion of the Citizenship and Service minor reflects that.